Top 10 Songs Inspired by True Events

 Inspired by the Battle of Balaclava (1854), which took place during the Crimean War.

-It's about the death of his 4-year-old son who fell from a window of a 53rd-floor New York apartment.
+It's about the death of his four-year-old son, who fell from a window of a 53rd-floor New York apartment.

-Inspired by the Fall of The Berlin Wall.
-This was a big historical event.
+Inspired by the fall of the Berlin Wall, which was a significant historical event.

-Singer and lyricist saw 2 car accidents in one week - he saw how 2 kids were killed at the same intersection.
+The singer and lyricist saw two car accidents in one week and witnessed two children killed at the same intersection.

 It's about the Troubles in Northern Ireland.